 Details of the provisions that Scottish Ministers are being asked to consent to.
-The Scottish Ministers are being asked to consent to reversition of the HCV.

 The Scottish Ministers are being asked to consent to revocation of the HGV Regulations in so far as they apply to devolved road charging and tolling schemes and to associated minor consequential amendments.